-Join Chris Reilly for an in-depth discussion in this video Looking at basic scalar components, part of Up and Running with Grasshopper.
+Join Chris Reilly for an in-depth discussion in this video Looking at basic scalar components, part of Learning Grasshopper.

 …Let's jump into using scalar components in Grasshopper for…basic mathematical operations.…Scalar components are pretty straightforward.…They're stand alone components that do things like add, subtract, and…compare numbers, for example.…We're just covering the basics here, in later videos we'll look at some more…advanced scalar components and techniques to perform mathematical and logical…operations using things like functions and Grasshopper's expression editor.…So let's start out with operators.…Operators are components that perform basic algebraic functions on two inputs.…